bootstrapworld/curriculum/lessons/functions-examples-definitions/langs/en-us/slides.md

 * Circle what is changing and label it with the word `size`.
 * Using `gt` as a model, complete the contract, examples and function definition for `bc`.
 * Then type the Contract, Examples and Definition into the Definitions Area.
-* Click “Run”, and make sure all of the examples pass!
+* Click *Run*, and make sure all of the examples pass!

 ---
 {layout="Investigate-DN"}